-3 Assessment shows that the majority of disadvantaged pupils begin at St. Joseph's with poor/limited oral language skills which are well below the expected standard for their age upon entry to Reception class.
+Challenge number Detail of challenge 1 Assessment shows that pupils attaining at the lowest 20% of each class in reading and writing often include disadvantaged pupils.
+2 Some disadvantaged pupils who come from an EAL background show underachievement in core subject areas 3 Assessment shows that the majority of disadvantaged pupils begin at St. Joseph's with poor/limited oral language skills which are well below the expected standard for their age upon entry to Reception class.
 4 Assessment shows that disadvantaged pupils are more likely to have a lower vocabulary than their non-disadvantaged peers.
 This 'word gap' can lead to social communication difficulties and make it harder for pupils to master the whole curriculum if it is not closed.
-5 Monitoring of school-based and remote learning shows issues with emotional resilience, self-regulation skills and aspiration can impact on many pupils' ability to work independently and respond positively to challenge in their learning.